villares/villares.github.io/sketch_2022_12_21d/index.md

 py5.run_sketch()
 ```

-The actual code I used to generate the prints had a few tweaks: It had the `    unvisited_nodes[:] = grow()` inside a `while` loop in order to produce a finished composition in a single frame, it hade a `Py5Graphics` image buffer to provide a higher output resolution.
+The actual code I used to generate the prints has a few tweaks: It has the `unvisited_nodes[:] = grow()` line inside a `while` loop in order to produce a finished composition in a single frame, it has also  `Py5Graphics` image buffer to provide a higher resolution output.